ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 # July 23, 2019

 - Photography!
+  - Shot for a friend who wanted fashion photos.
   - Experimented with smoke bombs as well as city shots.

 # July 22, 2019